iPhone Photography Tips

 10. Enhance your photography experience with accessories

-If you intend to shoot with your iPhone frequently, it’s worth investing in some basic accessories.
+If you intend to shoot with your smartphone frequently, it’s worth investing in some basic accessories.
 Some of them I consider essential, while others are simply fun to have, or useful in the right situations:

-- An iPhone tripod – these can be acquired for less than $10, but really help when the light starts to drop, to achieve those gorgeous slow shutter speed iPhone photos.
+- An iPhone tripod – these can be acquired for less than $10, but really help when the light starts to drop, to achieve those gorgeous slow shutter speed photos.
 Here’s a popular one.

 - A portable battery charger – in general, you get what you pay for.
 The more expensive ones charge your phone quicker, and offer more charges before they run out.
 I recommend this one.

-- A simple backup device – paying for an iCloud scubscription when your iPhone gets full of photos isn’t necessary with the SanDisk iXpand Base – a smart, affordable gadget that backs up whenever you charge your iPhone.
+- A simple backup device – paying for an iCloud scubscription when your phone gets full of photos isn’t necessary with the SanDisk iXpand Base – a smart, affordable gadget that backs up whenever you charge your iPhone.

-- Clip on lenses – definitely not essential, but can really extend the possibilities of your standard iPhone lens.
+- Clip on lenses – definitely not essential, but can really extend the possibilities of your standard lens.
 I recommend the Moment ones.